openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ## Custom Application Software

 Additional software can be installed as modules.
-Software in a module is on the system all the time, "loading" a module just changes your environment to make it available to you.
-Software modules need to be compatible with the operating system, and the modules on our different clusers are generally different.
+Software in a module is on the system all the time, "loading" a module just changes your environment so that your commands can find it.
+Installed software and environment modules on our different clusters are generally different.
 See [modules](../modules) for more information.

 We also use Singularity containters, which provide a complete enviroment, avoid software conflicts, and can execute anywhere on the clusters.
-The disadvantage, however, is that you can use only the system software installed in the container; the system you are on is not visible from inside the container.
+The disadvantage, however, is that you can use only the software installed in the container; the system you are on is not visible from inside the container.

 Using singularity is easy.
 Type, for example,